chrislovecnm/chrislovecnm.com/resume.md

 ### University of Colorado
 <span class="by-line">Boulder Colorado</span>

-Electrical Computer Engineering -Attended three years of college, before being recruited by an employer for a software position.
+Electrical Computer Engineering - Attended three years of college, before being recruited by an employer for a software position.